 Professional scuba divers may also offer photography or instruction services for scientific exploration companies, tourist shops, and diving schools.
 In addition to construction ventures, state and federal agencies employ divers for search and rescue operations.
 Some examples of other industries that employ scuba divers include:

 - Petroleum refineries

 Professional scuba divers must first become certified through a recognized organization, such as the Professional Association of Diving Instructors or the National Association of Underwater Instructors.
 Basic certifications may be sufficient for some positions; however, most professional divers are required to earn advanced master or instructor credentials.
 Many schools and independent dive shops in the U.S. are authorized to provide instruction and certification, and each certification level may take 2-14 days to complete.

 Once a scuba diver has earned the necessary designation for a specific occupation, complementary instruction may be necessary.
 Colleges and universities offer certificate and degree programs for underwater diving sciences, welding, photography, and inspection services.
 Students may become certified through an academic program, though most require applicants to obtain the necessary scuba diving training and credentials prior to enrolling.

 A professional scuba diver can work across multiple industries, and can offer services such as photography, repair, inspection or exploration.
 They must begin with a basic certification, and may also consider completing a certificate or degree program in a relevant field in order to increase their job prospects.
-All commercial divers can expect to see much faster-than-average growth in job opportunities through the year 2024.
+All commercial divers can expect to see faster-than-average growth in job opportunities through the year 2029.